The Best Running Shoes for Wide Feet and How to Find Them, From a Podiatrist

 Cons:

-The Bondi 8 is the most cushioned road shoe that Hoka has and has a memory foam collar, allowing for comfort no matter what distance you’re running.
+The Bondi 9 is the most cushioned road shoe that Hoka has to offer, and features a memory foam collar, allowing for comfort no matter what distance you’re running.
 “Arguably one of the most comfortable shoes on the road.
 As far as ground contact and joint impact go it’s like running on pillows,” says Honore.
+This style is available in both wide and extra-wide sizes.

 Pros: